The 4-7-8 breathing technique involves breathing in for 4 seconds, holding the breath for 7 seconds, and exhaling for 8 seconds.

-This breathing pattern aims to reduce anxiety or help people get to sleep.
 Some proponents claim that the method helps people get to sleep in 1 minute.

 There is limited scientific research to support this method, but there is a lot of anecdotal evidence to suggest that this type of deep, rhythmic breathing is relaxing and may help ease people into sleep.

-In this article, we look at how to perform this breathing technique, why it might work, and apps that could help.
+This article discusses how to perform this breathing technique, why it might work, and apps that could help.

 Before starting the breathing pattern, adopt a comfortable sitting position and place the tip of the tongue on the tissue right behind the top front teeth.